asannasi/BitTClient/README.md

 # BitTClient
 This is a client that uses the BitTorrent protocol.

-I am testing it on ubuntu downloads.
+I am testing it on Ubuntu downloads.

 Currently the binary decoder works, so the torrent file is succesfully converted to a python data structure.